-There have been significant changes in global eCommerce since lockdown but the one constant is online fast fashion continued dominance of eCommerce.
-This is arguably the quickest sector to adopt this technology and it has been on the forefront of most innovations in online shopping over that time.
+There have been significant changes in global eCommerce since lockdown.
+However, the one constant is online fast fashion continued dominance of eCommerce.
+This is arguably the quickest sector to adopt this technology.
+It has been on the forefront of most innovations in online shopping over that time.
 The last 15 years have seen basement startups turn into global brands eating into the market share of legacy fashion.
-The lockdown period has seen consolidation and growth in online shopping at a time where significant numbers of physical stores are being permanently closed.
+The lockdown period has seen consolidation and growth in online shopping.
+This is at a time where significant numbers of physical stores are being permanently closed.
 Consequently, it is helpful to look at the sector to observe how the most innovative companies are adapting.
 It gives an idea of what might happen in other sectors later.

 Unfortunately for the larger economy, the lockdown has accelerated the already desperate shutdown rate of fashion stores.
 Earlier this month, the world’s largest fashion retailer, Zara announced plans to close up to 1,200 of its stores around the world.
 The company has seen a 44% drop in sales and reported losses exceeding €400m in Q1 as a quarter of their stores remained closed.
 However, most of this closure will be focused on Asia and continental Europe with few expected in the lucrative UK market.
 Naturally, they have decided to increase their focus on online shopping like many of their competitors.